Who decides what the prices are going to be?

 What are fixed charges?

-Fixed charges do not change regardless of the amount of water used or sewage removed and are designed to recover the cost of providing the service to a property (such as the cost of maintaining dams, pipes, reservoirs and other essential infrastructure).
+Within a year, the fixed charges customers face do not change regardless of the amount of water customers use or sewage removed from their premises.
+They are designed to broadly recover the costs of providing water and sewerage services that do not change as the volumes of water supplied, or sewage treated vary.
+These include the cost of maintaining dams, pipes, reservoirs and other essential infrastructure and many billing and administrative costs.

 What are variable/usage charges?

-A variable charge (also referred to as a usage charge) is the price charged for each unit of water delivered to, or sewage removed from, a property, and is designed to recover the variable costs of delivering water to, or removing sewage from, a property.
-For example, the variable costs for water include the cost of water treatment and pumping.
+They are designed to broadly recover the variable costs of delivering water to, or removing sewage from, a property such as the cost of water treatment and pumping.

-The variable water usage charge is determined by a water meter measuring the volume of water delivered to a property, whilst the fixed charge is based on the overall cost of providing the service to a property.
+The variable water usage charge is determined by a water meter measuring the volume of water delivered to a property, and, for sewage, the volume that is removed from the property.

 What is two-part pricing?